 Starting with the 2000 vintage, Rauzan Segla showed the estate was back on track!
 2005 Rauzan Segla was a stunning achievement and major step up in quality.
 This was followed by equally strong wines from Rauzan Segla in 2009 and 2010.
 In 2009, to celebrate 350 years of wine making at the property, they hired Karl Lagerfeld to create a special label.
 The label was not appreciated by several consumers who preferred the more traditional look and design.
 In 2014, Nicolas Audebert, the former winemaker at Cheval des Andes, the LVMH property in Mendoza Argentina was hired to replace the outgoing John Kolasa.

-Serving and Decanting Chateau Rauzan Segla with Wine, Food, Pairing Tips
+Serving Chateau Rauzan Segla with Wine, Food, Pairing Tips

 The wines of Rauzan Segla are meant to age.
 Allowing the wine time to develop the complexity, aromas and silky textures that comes with cellaring is the best way to enjoy the wines of Rauzan Segla.
 With time, the wine offers complex spicy and floral aromatics, purity of fruit, refined textures, concentration and harmony that few other wines deliver.